Spartans set to kick off season

 “They’re a bunch of good ball players,” Jackson said.

 The Spartans travel to Columbia on Feb.
-29 to tangle with the Palmetto Hurricanes and host the Camden Gators on March 7 as part of an eight-game schedule.
+29 to tangle with the Palmetto Hurricanes and host the Camden Gators on March 7.

-The postseason begins in May and the IAFL championship game is slated for June 27 in Chattanooga’s Finley Stadium.
+The IAFL championship game is slated for June 27 in Chattanooga’s Finley Stadium.